 Holistic Management

-Holistic Management is a decision-making framework for managing complexity with a primary focus on agricultural systems and landscapes.
+Holistic Management is a decision-making framework for managing complexity primarily focused on agricultural systems and landscapes.
 It developed over 50 years ago through the work of Allan Savory, a biologist and former game ranger in Zimbabwe.

-Savory realised that land degradation and desertification were not caused by an excess of grazing animals, but instead by changes in their herding behaviour away from their natural patterns.
+Savory realised that land degradation and desertification were caused not by an excess of grazing animals but by changes in their herding behaviour away from their natural patterns.
 This challenged the common belief that removing livestock would restore degraded landscapes.

-Adopted by farmers all over the world, Holistic Management has since been implemented under a wide range of climatic and soil conditions on all continents.
-It considers the whole context of the farm, including economic, social and environmental factors as well as personal goals.
-It involves planning and decision-making processes aimed at sustaining the health and functions of ecosystems, resulting in resilient, thriving businesses, families, and communities.
+Adopted by farmers worldwide, Holistic Management has since been implemented under various climatic and soil conditions on all continents.
+It considers the whole context of the farm, including economic, social and environmental factors and personal goals.
+It involves planning and decision-making processes to sustain ecosystems' health and functions, resulting in resilient, thriving businesses, families, and communities.

 Holistic Context